 - If the harassment does not stop and gets worse, you can talk to an attorney about suing your landlord.
 Tenants who are threatened with harm or force by their landlords can now sue for triple any actual damages or $1,000 for each offense whichever is greater under Section 37.10B of the San Francisco Administrative Code (Prop M) and/or $2,000 statutory damages for each such threat under California Civil Code Section 1940.2.

 Under California Civil Code Section 1954, except for emergencies, a landlord or agent of the landlord can enter your home without your consent only by giving you at least 24 hours written notice and only in the following situations:

 - To make necessary or agreed-upon repairs or improvements.

 - To show it to prospective tenants, buyers, mortgage holders, or workers.

 What You Can Do:

 - Write a letter demanding these illegal entries be stopped.
 Demand 24 hours written notice for future entries.
 You can also demand that these visits be made only during normal business hours.
 Open houses, however, are allowed on weekends.

 - Keep a list of all known entries.
 Talk to your neighbors.
 You can serve as witnesses for each other.

 - Change your locks.
-There is no law that states a landlord must have a key to your home.
-You must allow entry for proper reasons (above).
+There is no law that states a landlord must have a key to your home, however, you must allow entry for proper reasons (above).
 If your rental agreement has a clause forbidding alterations to the premises, talk to the Tenants Union before you take this step.

 Your landlord—or anyone acting for your landlord—may not shut off any of your utilities for the purpose of evicting or harassing you.
 These utilities include: water, heat, gas, electricity, refrigeration, elevator service and telephone.

 What You Can Do: